Mass23/Master/README.md

 # Master - Genomic signs of balancing selection in a socially polymorphic ant
 ### Massimo Bourquin
 ## Summary
+This pipeline processes whole-genome re-sequencing data to find signs of balancing selection in a socially polymorphic ant.
+The alpine silver ant (Formica selysi) can be monogynous (M) as well as (P) polygynous and this trait is genetically based on a social chromosome.

+To find the traces of balancing selection, the following steps will be performed:

+1. Pre-processing of the reads to have a good quality alignment of M and P individuals reads to their resepctive reference genome

+2. Phylogenomic analysis using RAxML and the Twisst pipeline (topology weighting) to find genomic signs of phylogenetic discordance due to balancing selection.

+3. Whole-genome McDonald-Kreitman test to find genes under positive selection in both M and P lineages and the ones under balancing selection.

 ________________________________________________________________________________________________________________________________
 ## 1. Pre-processing